 - It depends IF the MBS Item Code allocated to you was impacted by recent changes AND

-- It depends IF your current medical condition and Plastic Surgery operation meets the NEWLY UPDATED MBS criteria for plastic surgery.
+- It depends IF your current medical condition and Plastic Surgery operation meet the NEWLY UPDATED MBS criteria for plastic surgery.

 - Contact us for an updated quote by phoning 038849 1444.

-If you ARE still eligible for a MBS rebate for Plastic Surgery:
+If you are still eligible for an MBS rebate for Plastic Surgery:

 You may be required to: